risingwavelabs/risingwave-docs/cloud/billing-overview.md

 RisingWave Cloud employs a detailed billing cycle that ensures accuracy and transparency in charging for the use of its services.
 Here's how it works:

-- **Billing frequency**: RisingWave Cloud calculates charges for each cluster at 15-minute intervals.
+- **Billing frequency**: RisingWave Cloud calculates charges for each project at 15-minute intervals.
 This aligns with the quarters of an hour and ensures precision of up to 30 seconds.

 - **Billing time zone**: All billing calculations are performed in Coordinated Universal Time (UTC), ensuring consistency regardless of your geographical location.

-- **Monthly invoicing**: At the start of each month, RisingWave Cloud issues an invoice that consolidates the usage and associated costs for all your clusters from the preceding month.
+- **Monthly invoicing**: At the start of each month, RisingWave Cloud issues an invoice that consolidates the usage and associated costs for all your projects from the preceding month.

 ## Understanding your service fee

-RisingWave Cloud offers two types of cluster plans to cater to your specific needs:
+RisingWave Cloud offers two types of project plans to cater to your specific needs:

 - **Free** (Developer plan)